-(i) Minimise the contribution of process units to energy use on wastewater treatment plants (including aeration, pumping, mixing, solids treatment, solids handling, disinfection and other forms of tertiary treatment); and
+(ii) Minimise the contribution of process units to energy use on wastewater treatment plants (including aeration, pumping, mixing, solids treatment, solids handling, disinfection and other forms of tertiary treatment); and

-(ii) Recover energy from the waste itself.
+(iii) Recover energy from the waste itself.

-At the end of the course participants will have detailed knowledge of the major energy inputs and the potential for energy recovery at typical wastewater treatment facilities; be conversant with other professionals regarding the water-energy nexus as it relates to wastewater in the urban system; and ultimately be able to identify the opportunities for energy savings at wastewater treatment plants.
+At the end of the course participants will have a detailed knowledge of the major energy inputs and the potential for energy recovery at typical wastewater treatment facilities; be conversant with other professionals regarding the water-energy nexus as it relates to wastewater in the urban system; and ultimately be able to identify the opportunities for energy savings at wastewater treatment plants.
 They will examine typical electricity tariff structures, and be introduced to energy efficiency benchmarking studies both overseas and in Australia.
-Additionally, they will understand the relationship between energy input and process performance (in terms of carbon and nutrient removal), appreciate why they are not necessarily directly proportional and why there are economies of scale.
+Additionally, they will understand the relationship between energy input and process performance (in terms of organic carbon and nutrient removal), appreciate why they are not necessarily directly proportional, and why there are economies of scale.

 This highly interactive course uses a number of workshop-based exercises to explore energy input and recovery at wastewater treatment plants.
 The course will use spreadsheets as a tool for understanding energy use and calculating energy balances, so participants are encouraged to bring a laptop computer (with Microsoft Excel installed).